 So without further ado let’s explore the best tripod adapters for binoculars you can currently buy…(opens in new tab)

 This is a small, lightweight yet metal build tripod adapter bracket in no-nonsense black from bino specialist Opticron for porro prism style binoculars with objective lenses of up to 50mm in size.
-Simplicity itself, the mount offers twin quarter inch screw threads for attaching to a tripod, its configuration allowing for set up in such a way that the mount neither interferes with the view through the lenses, or use of the binos’ central focus wheel.
-A thumb wheel bolt is provided for securing the binos to the mount itself – so, yes, your own pair will need a threaded socket in the first place – but beyond that no specialist tools are required.
+Simplicity itself, the mount offers twin quarter-inch screw threads for attaching to a tripod, its configuration allowing for setting up in such a way that the mount neither interferes with the view through the lenses nor use of the binos’ central focus wheel.
+A thumb wheel bolt is provided for securing the binos to the mount itself – so, yes, your own pair will need a threaded socket in the first place – but beyond that, no specialist tools are required.
 Basic but functional and for a pocket money price too, what you see here is what you get!(opens in new tab)

-Sleek looking, fuss free solution from UK accessory brand Vanguard with a thin ‘bridge’ yet boasting solid build quality to provide added stability for roof prism type binos.
+Sleek looking, the fuss-free solution from UK accessory brand Vanguard with a thin ‘bridge’ yet boasts solid build quality to provide added stability for roof prism-type binos.
 These will require a standard 1/4-inch socket; ditto the tripod or monopod you’re intending on attaching them to.
 A large and flat thumbscrew allows for easy connectivity without the requirement for additional tools, with the device attached by screwing it onto the binocular between the objective lenses, therefore not interfering with your focus wheel or the lenses themselves.
-The result is clear, relaxed, hands free viewing, while the cost won’t break the bank(opens in new tab)
+The result is clear, relaxed, hands-free viewing, while the cost won’t break the bank(opens in new tab)

-This streamlined, high quality machine tooled option in black from the reliable Nikon brand – which attaches to your binos and, subsequently, tripod via a common-or-garden 1/4-inch thread for added support – commands a very slight premium over competing ‘no brand’ options.
-The slender bridge option is compatible with a bunch of Nikon binoculars including its Monarch, Action and Action Zoom series of up to a 42mm objective lens size, plus a handful of others.
+This streamlined, high-quality machine tooled option in black from the reliable Nikon brand – which attaches to your binos and, subsequently, tripod via a common-or-garden 1/4-inch thread for added support – commands a very slight premium over competing for ‘no brand’ options.
+The slender bridge option is compatible with a bunch of Nikon binoculars including its Monarch, Action, and Action Zoom series of up to a 42mm objective lens size, plus a handful of others.
 Like competing options, the device is attached to the binoculars via a turn of a ridged thumbscrew.
-No need to scrutinise any instructions here – you simply fit it and potential hours of vibration-free viewing pleasure are yours.
+No need to scrutinize any instructions here – you simply fit it and potential hours of vibration-free viewing pleasure are yours.